 In each case, there should be an opportunity for conversations without the presence of program officials.
-The Program Director should be excused during these interviews.
+The program director should be excused during these interviews.
 All meetings should be encouraged to be open and forthright.
 Site visitors should exercise discretion during and after these interviews.
-Sample questions that might be used during the interviews can be found in the appendix of this document.
+Sample questions that might be used during the interviews can be found in the Appendix of this document.

-3. Informal and Formal Discussions with the Program Director
+Informal and Formal Discussions with the Program Director

-Meetings with the Program Director are naturally an important part of the site visit and should be a part of the formal itinerary.
-The site visit team can also meet informally with the Program Director to discuss any areas of concern.
+Meetings with the program director are naturally an important part of the site visit and should be a part of the formal itinerary.
+The site visit team can also meet informally with the program director to discuss any areas of concern.
 These informal conversations may occur between other meetings or during travel to and from other institutions and/or the visiting teams' hotel.
 During these meetings, the team should include any additional materials or documentation and/or plans to meet with additional key individuals/parties.
-The team can also use these informal meetings as opportunities to key the Program Director into the process, and findings of the team.
-The team should also meet again formally with the Program Director prior to the exit interview to review the final report that will be presented.
+The team can also use these informal meetings as opportunities to key the program director into the process, and findings of the team.
+The team should also meet again formally with the program director prior to the exit interview to review the final report that will be presented.

-4. Time to Complete the Site Visit Report
+Time to Complete the Site Visit Report

-The itinerary should include time for the site visit team to meet privately to review materials and documents that have been provided, to be presented at the exit interview.
+The itinerary should include time for the site visit team to meet privately to review materials and documents that will be presented at the exit interview.
+It is important to schedule a time to inform the program director of the findings prior to the exit interview so there are no surprises.

-5. Exit Interview
+Exit Interview